adap/flower/doc/source/how-to-save-and-load-model-checkpoints.rst

 :og:description: Learn how to save and load model checkpoints in Flower using custom strategies, including PyTorch checkpoints for efficient federated learning.

-.. title:: How-to Tutorial: Save and Load Federated Model Checkpoints in Flower

 .. meta::
     :description: Learn how to save and load model checkpoints in Flower using custom strategies, including PyTorch checkpoints for efficient federated learning.

 Save and load model checkpoints
 ===============================